We all know it’s important to eat a balanced diet to keep our minds and bodies nourished.

 A study published in the American Journal of Epidemiology in 2013 found iron-rich fruit and veg could help prevent PMS.
 Researchers think this may be because iron is involved in the production of the feel-good chemical serotonin.

 Dried and fresh fruit and veg also contain lots of fibre, and a high-fibre diet has been credited with reducing levels of oestrogen, which can help keep your hormone levels steady.

-Tofu, soya beans, soya milk and other foods made from soy protein are rich in phytoestrogens – or plant oestrogens – which may have a balancing effect on hormones.
+Tofu, soya beans, soya drink or milk and other foods made from soy protein are rich in phytoestrogens – or plant oestrogens – which may have a balancing effect on hormones.